One of the most popular alternatives to roses out there is the Gardenia.

 It produces showy, white blooms measuring an impressive 3″ inches across.

-The fragrant flowers not only contrast beautifully with the plant’s foliage but produce a sweet, heady scent.
+The fragrant flowers not only contrast beautifully with the plant’s dark green foliage but produce a sweet, heady scent.

 Adequate sunlight is essential if you want plenty of blooms, so pick a spot with full sun to light shade.